dalton-f/aoc-2024/README.md

 ### Day 22:

 Today seems decepetively easy, only issue I had with part 1 was having to use BigInts to prevent overflows.
+No clue how to do part 2